akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 	"action":"create"
 }
 ```
-where *alfrescoID* is the unique ID of the whitepaper and the *action* is the action we want to perform in Liferay.
+where *alfrescoID* is the unique ID of the document node and the *action* is the action we want to perform in Liferay.
 And finally we send this JSON to ActiveMQ with the Sender class.

 ### The ActiveMQ Sender